Abdulaziz Karimov

-Abdulaziz Karimov (Каримов Абдулазиз Вахитович) (born January 11, 1944, date of death June 23, 2020) was an Uzbek researcher and inventor in the field of semiconductors.
+Abdulaziz Karimov Vakhitovich (Каримов Абдулазиз Вахитович) (January 11, 1944 – June 23, 2020) was an Uzbek researcher and inventor in the field of semiconductors.
 He was the author of more than 40 patents and inventions in semiconductor optoelectronics.
 Doctor of Science Certificate for his research “Physical phenomena in GaAs-structures with thin quasiperiodic transition”.
 Professor in the field of Physics of semiconductors and dielectrics.

 Early life

 Abdulaziz Karimov Vakhitovich was born in Tashkent, Uzbekistan in 1944.
 He was brought up in the family of a serviceman.
 From 1951 to 1962, he studied at Maxim Gorky school no. 90 in Tashkent.
 He graduated from 1964 to 1970 the Tashkent Institute of Education, Faculty of Mathematics and Physics, a principal research institute of the Academy of Sciences of Uzbekistan with a degree of Doctor of physical and mathematical sciences.
 From 1962 to 1964 he used to be an employee of the Tashkent Cable Factory.
 From 1964 to 1967 he served in the army.
 Having finished his army service, he enrolled as a senior engineer in Tashkent State University in 1967-1968.
 Beginning from 1968 and in the meantime he is an employee of the Physical-Technical Institute of the Academy of Sciences of Uzbekistan.
 In the period from 1968 to 1971 he used to be a junior researcher, from 1971 to 1986 as a senior researcher, and from 1986 to present times he is a leading scientist of the Institute.